-The first thing for any business is to identify all of its information assets.
+The first thing for any business is to identify all its information assets.
 Understand why you hold that data and with whom it may need to be shared.
 You also need to understand the business impact should that data be stolen, altered or made unavailable.
-Remember business impact is not just about financial loss, consider the consequences to your operational effectiveness as well as your reputation.
+Remember, business impact is not just about financial loss – consider the potential consequences to your operational effectiveness as well as your reputation.

-Step 2 – Whom does the information need protecting from?
+Step 2 – Who or what does the information need protecting from?

-The second stage of identifying risk is to understand who would seek to do you harm, your threat sources.
-You need to quantify the motivations and capabilities of all identified threat sources.
-Remember that threat sources can come from insiders, your supply chain, as well as the traditional ‘hacker’.
+The second stage of identifying risk is to understand who would seek to do you harm; your threat sources.
+You need to quantify and comprehend the motivations and capabilities of all identified threat sources.
+Remember that these sources can be insiders or a link in your supply chain, as well as the traditional hacker.

 Step 3 – Identify and manage your vulnerabilities

-For a threat source to compromise your systems they have to first exploit a vulnerability.
+For a threat source to compromise your systems, they have to first exploit a vulnerability.
 A business needs to be able to manage its vulnerabilities and assess the effectiveness of its patch management programmes.
-The goal here is to keep your attack surface as low as possible, make yourself a difficult target so that you are a less attractive proposition to your potential attackers.
+The goal here is to keep your attack surface as low as possible, making yourself a difficult target so that you are a less attractive proposition to potential attackers.

 Measure your risk

-If you have followed the above steps you should be in a good position to start to identify and quantify your cyber risk.
+If you have followed these three steps, you should be in a good position to start to identify and quantify your cyber risk.
 In its most simplistic form:

 Risk = Business Impact x Threat x Vulnerability

-Based on the equation above, you can now look at the countermeasures you need to put in place to mitigate the risk.
-The advantage of good risk management is that it ensures those precautions (your IT spend) is appropriate and proportionate to the risk.
+Based on this equation, you can now look at the measures you need to put in place to mitigate the risk.
+The advantage of good risk management is that it ensures your precautions and IT spend are appropriate and proportionate to the risk.

-Comprehend what is the worst case scenario and have a clear plan of how you would overcome a cyber attack.
-Understand how important cyber security is to you, how much protection you need and how you are going to deliver it.
+Understand your worst case scenario and have a clear plan of how you would overcome a cyber attack.
+You need to know how important cyber security is to you, how much protection you need and how you are going to deliver it.
 Keep reminding yourself how much impact it could have on the business and your reputation should any of those risks be realised.

-3 reasons why manufacturers need to invest in cyber security
+3 reasons manufacturers need to invest in cyber security

-- To reduce the likelihood of an attack taking place
+- Reduce the likelihood of an attack taking place

-- To be able to demonstrate to clients and regulatory authorities that your security is sound and that any attempted attack was not successful
+- Demonstrate to clients and regulatory authorities that your security is sound, and that any attempted attack was not successful

-- To reduce the overall cost of an attack by having the ability to detect, articulate precisely what data was compromised and react; thereby reducing damage and returning to a ‘business as normal’ state as quickly as possible
+- Reduce the overall cost of an attack by having the ability to detect malicious activity, articulate precisely what data was compromised and react – reducing damage and returning to a ‘business as normal’ state as quickly as possible

-Without proactive action on cyber security, attacks are inevitable and you don’t want to find yourself learning how to deal with an attack whilst you are compromised.
-Being cyber aware will help you prevent, detect or respond professionally and effectively when a cyber attack occurs.
+Without a proactive stance on cyber security, attacks are inevitable.
+You don’t want to find yourself learning how to deal with an attack while you are compromised.
+Being cyber aware will help you prevent, detect and respond professionally and effectively when a cyber attack occurs.
 Remember, a proactive approach and mentality is key when dealing with cyber threats.

 ‘Cyber Security for Manufacturing’: Industry report; EEF, The Royal United Services Institute (RUSI) and AIG (2018)